 Choose a reliable bridge.
 Defective, low-quality bridges can cause problems, and some even introduce so much noise to your local Wi-Fi as to slow down your internet on other devices.

-Can the Mark IV or E3 really power it over USB?
+Can the Mark IV, E3 or ENSPIRE really power it over USB?

 You’re right to ask!
-The power outputs of the E3 and Mark IV are quite low.
-In fact, using USB 2.0 and 1.1 respectively, they can’t provide more than about 2.5 watts of power.
+The Mark IV uses USB 1.1, and both the E3 and ENSPIRE use USB 2.0.
+None of these can provide more than about 2.5 watts of power.
 That’s not very much power!
 There are other articles on the internet recommending the use of USB powered bridges that these units simply can’t power reliably, leading to periodic lag and drop-outs.

 Not so with the Mango.
 Real-world tests of the Mango find its power consumption is very low.
 The Tech Obsessed blog found it used ~1.3-1.5W during normal operation.
 Provided you don’t enable the VPN function—which isn’t appropriate in this context anyway—the power consumption is so low that even a Mark IV can power it!
-Maximum power draw with the VPN enabled is closer to 5W, so it must stay disabled.
+Maximum power draw with the VPN is higher, so when powering the Mango from a Disklavier’s USB port, it should stay disabled.

 Installation and connection